BenetManzanaresSalor/TextRe-Identification/README.md

   * **pretraining_batch_size | Integer | Default=8**: Size of the batches for additional pretraining.
   * **pretraining_learning_rate | Float | Default=5e-05**: Learning rate for the [AdamW optimizer](https://huggingface.co/docs/bitsandbytes/main/en/reference/optim/adamw) to use during additional pretraining.
   * **pretraining_mlm_probability | Float | Default=0.15**: Probability of masking tokens by the [Data Collator](https://huggingface.co/docs/transformers/main_classes/data_collator#transformers.DataCollatorForLanguageModeling.mlm_probability) during the additional pretraining with MLM.
   * **pretraining_sliding_window | String | Default="512-128"**: Sliding window configuration for additional pretraining.
 Since input documents are assumed to be longer than the maximum number of tokens processable by the language model (maximum sequence length), the text is split into multiple samples.
 A sliding window mechasim has been implemented, defined by the size of the window and the overlap with the previous window.
-For example, use "512-128" for samples/splits of 512 tokens and an overlap of 128 tokens with the previous split/sample.
+For instance, use "512-128" for samples/splits of 512 tokens and an overlap of 128 tokens with the previous split/sample.
 Alternatevely, if "No" is used, one sample/split per sentence will be created, leveraging that sentences are generally shorter than the model maximum sequence length.
 Reducing the window size and/or incrementing the overlap will result in more samples/splits, what increments the training time.
 * **Finetuning**:
   * **finetuning_epochs | Integer | Default=15**: Number of epochs to perform during the finetuning.
   * **finetuning_batch_size | Integer | Default=16**: Size of the batches for finetuning.